 - Improved disaster recovery and resiliency (31%)

 - Ability to leverage on-premises security best practices for any cloud (27%)

-Hybrid cloud is an important step towards digital transformation.
+A hybrid cloud is an important step toward digital transformation.
 The interest in the cloud of midsize businesses is reflected in the IT planned budget.
 49% of MarketPulse respondents said they plan to invest more in cloud infrastructure in the near future.

-In terms of Canadian businesses, a recent CDW Canada’s 2021 report highlight the critical importance of cloud services in achieving Canadian firms’ digital transformation goals.
+In terms of Canadian businesses, a recent CDW Canada’s 2021 report highlights the critical importance of cloud services in achieving Canadian firms’ digital transformation goals.

 During the COVID-19 pandemic, many companies realized all the shortcomings of on-premises solutions and this was the push for the move to a hybrid cloud.